Courses-journey/cpp-cherno/README.md

   - like a long line street in a city each house have an address
   - every house is one byte of memory

-- Zero is not a vaild memory address
+- Zero is not a valid memory address

   - we can't read or write for memory address of zero
   - if u do that the programme will crash